victorrossh/victorrossh/README.md

 - Computer Engineering student, currently in the final year of university.
 - I aim to specialize in cybersecurity, focusing on the red team (Ethical Hacking / Pentest).
 - Experience as a Linux system administrator and blue team member in cybersecurity.
+- I have knowledge in programming using C# and .NET languages.
+- Python for scripting and service automation.

 <br>